MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-performance-virtual-machine-linux-windows.md

 AverageServerLatency increases at the same time at the TimeOutErrors could be a platform issue.
 Raise a new support request in this situation.

 AverageE2ELatency represents client latency.
-Verify how the IOPS are being performed by the application.
+Verify how the IOPS is performed by the application.
 Look for an increase or constantly high TotalRequests metric.
 This metric represents IOPS.
 If you're starting to hit the limits of the storage account or single VHD, the latency could be related to throttling.

 #### Check for Azure storage throttling - Add the storage account metrics: ThrottlingError

-Values for throttling indicates that you're being throttled at storage account level, meaning that your hitting the IOPS limit of the account.
+Values for throttling indicate that you're being throttled at storage account level, meaning that your hitting the IOPS limit of the account.
 You can determine whether you're hitting the IOPs threshold by checking the metric **TotalRequests**.

 Note that each VHD has a limit of 500 IOPS or 60 MBits, but is bound by the cumulative limit of 20000 IOPS per storage account.